agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 * When prompted, the format is FASTA (protein)
 * When prompted, save a NEXUS version of these data as “seqdump.txt.nex”.
 This is Mesquite’s preferred file format.

 Note that the sequences are not aligned, but individually ordered from first amino acid to last amino acid.
-Before we align them, we will hear from our second Flash Update.

 > Flash Update - Sequence Alignment